Skip to main content

 See Cross-Platform Settlements for details.

-Settlements can optionally carry a settlement_category that identifies their role in a multi-settlement workflow.
+Settlements can optionally carry a trade_type that identifies their role in a multi-settlement workflow.

 Repo settlements

 A tokenised repo is modelled as two linked DvP settlements.
-The opening settlement carries a maturity_at timestamp.
+The opening settlement carries repo_terms (tenor, rate, haircut, margin band); maturity is derived as its creation time plus tenor_days.
 When it finalizes and maturity arrives, KeyStone automatically creates the closing settlement with:

-• Reversed legs (buyer returns bonds, seller returns USDC)
+• Reversed legs (buyer returns bonds, seller returns USDC plus the derived interest)

 • Full compliance re-screening